-The spare tire is designed for emergency use.
-See specific instructions under the heading "Wheels and tires" in the "Maintenance and do-it-yourself" section of this manual.
+The TEMPORARY USE ONLY spare tire is designed for emergency use.
+See specific instructions under the heading "Wheels and tires" in the "Do-it- yourself" section of this owner's manual.

 - 1. Clean any mud or dirt from the surface between the wheel and hub. - 2.
 Carefully put the spare tire on and tighten the wheel nuts finger tight. - 3.
-With the wheel nut wrench, tighten wheel nuts alternately and evenly as illustrated until they are tight.
+With the wheel nut wrench, tighten wheel nuts alternately and evenly until they are tight.

-Lower the vehicle slowly until the tire touches the ground.
-Then, with the wheel nut wrench, tighten the wheel nuts securely in the sequence illustrated ((A), (B), (C), (D)).
+4. Lower the vehicle slowly until the tire touches the ground.
+Then, with the wheel nut wrench, tighten the wheel nuts securely in the sequence as illustrated.
 Lower the vehicle completely.

 - Incorrect wheel nuts or improperly tightened wheel nuts can cause the wheel to become loose or come off.
 This could cause an accident. - Do not use oil or grease on the wheel studs or nuts.
-This could cause the nuts to become loose. - Retighten the wheel nuts when the vehicle has been driven for 600 miles (1,000 km) (also in cases of a flat tire, etc.).
+This could cause the nuts to become loose. - Retighten the wheel nuts when the vehicle has been driven for 600 miles (1,000 km) (also in cases of flat tire, etc.).